 With regards to economy and jobs, proportionately more residents of rural Scotland are in work with employment rates higher than in the rest of Scotland.
-Residence based estimates of pay indicate that rates are highest for accessible rural areas but lowest for remote rural areas.
+Residence based estimates of pav indicate that rates are highest for accessible rural areas but lowest for remote rural areas.
 More residents in rural Scotland are self-employed and homeworking is more prevalent.
-The distribution of employment across sectors in Scotland is as follows:
+Figure 2 shows the distribution of employment across sectors, with workers in the public sector shown as a single category.